michael-bateman/beta.michaelbateman.ca/README.md

 Want to help me with my website?
 Awesome!
 Please read the following to ensure proper setup.

 ### Notes
-The current alpha release of the website can be found on the [here](https://github.com/michael-bateman/michaelbateman.ca/)and can be viewed online at http://michaelbateman.ca
+The current alpha release of the website can be found on the [here](https://github.com/michael-bateman/michaelbateman.ca/) and can be viewed online at http://michaelbateman.ca

 ### Setup
 *Notice: We are currently working on instructions to setup on a Windows (i.e. non Unix system).
 We suggest you setup the website on a Mac computer.*